With a new decade ahead of us, tech leaders are betting on different technologies to meet the constantly changing market needs.

 5G increases connectivity

-Thanks to the low latency and quicker loading times, 5G has the potential to provide capabilities that were never before imaginable.
+Thanks to the low latency and quicker loading times, 5G has the potential to provide capabilities that weren't imaginable before.
 This technology is going to bring about new products, services, as well as new business models and industries.

 Case in point, the wide use of IoT in smart cities and self-driving vehicles coupled with 5G comes will evoke the need for next-generation infrastructure.
 As such, we can say that 5G will lay the foundation for an entire ecosystem of connected devices.
 While it may be years before we see it in action, the baseline infrastructure is being deployed and by 2025 the number of IoT devices is expected to reach 22 billion.